Nabil Ahmad

-Ahmad Nabil Ahmad, also known as Nabil Ahmad, Nabil Raja Lawak, and simply Nabil (born 26 September 1983) is a Malaysian entertainer, comedian and actor.
+Ahmad Nabil Ahmad (born 26 September 1983) is a Malaysian entertainer, comedian and actor.
 He worked as a motorcycle courier before winning the 2008 season of comedy competition Raja Lawak.
 Nabil has since won an award for hosting multiple television programs, beginning with MeleTOP in 2012, which he still hosts.
 He further expanded his roles by becoming a producer in 2017, and a film writer and director in 2018.

 Early life

-Ahmad Nabil Ahmad was born on 26 September 1983, in Seremban, the capital of the state of Negeri Sembilan, Malaysia.
+Ahmad Nabil Ahmad was born on 26 September 1983, in Mambau, the capital of the state of Negeri Sembilan, Malaysia.

 In 2008, Nabil was working as a motorcycle courier in the small town of Mambau, earning RM600 (about US$143) a month, when he was transferred to Kuala Lumpur for work.
 As a prank, the friend he was staying with signed him up for an audition for Raja Lawak (King of Comedy), a Malaysian television reality show that searches for comedic talent.
 Nabil did not have access to satellite television at his previous home, so was not familiar with the show, but tried out anyway.